acbbullock/IO-Fortran-Library/doc_API_design/Ref/aprint.md

 Imaginary unit (default is `'j'`): `im` specifies the form of a complex number.

-@note The optional arguments for `aprint` are different than for `str` and `to_file`, and better suited for easy viewing of array sections.
+@note The optional arguments for `aprint` are different than elsewhere, and better suited for easy viewing of array sections.